 4. How long have you got?

 As I said at the start – I can only comment on my experiences & everyone’s will be unique.
-I would recommend Apple Languages but whoever you choose to progress your skills with I would advise you to speak to someone directly before booking to make sure you are getting what you want out of the opportunity.
+I would recommend Apple Languages.
+Whoever you choose to progress your skills with, I would advise you to speak to someone directly before booking to make sure you are getting what you want out of the opportunity.
 Their information is only as good as they are supplied with, but it will definitely help to get you the best chance at the experience you are looking for.

 To see more of my photos from The Caribbean & more please visit my Gallery page!